fedorenko22116/clipboard-translator/README.md

 ARGS:
     <primary-lang>      Target language to translate
-    <secondary-lang>    Language used to fallback translation
+    <secondary-lang>    Language used to fallback translation (Used as source language for 'MyMemory' translator
+                        type)
     <translator>        Translator used.
-Available translators: 'Google'
+Available translators: 'Google', 'MyMemory'
 ```

 Examples: